 The car park is open.
-You can only pay at the ticket machines in the car park or by the cargo bike next to the exit near the flamingos and Artisplein.
+You can only validate your day tarif parking ticket at the cargo bike next to the exit near the flamingos.
 You can no longer pay at the ticket office or in the shop.
-The payment machine on the forecourt is closed as well.
+The payment machine on the forecourt is also open again.

 Where can I pay for my parking ticket?

 You can only pay by the cargo bike next to the exit near the flamingos and Artisplein.
 You can no longer pay at the ticket office or in the shop.
-The payment machine on the forecourt is closed as well.
+The payment machine on the forecourt is open again.

 Is there a coat check/ are the lockers available?

 Lockers are available for your coat and luggage.